-Most states require homeowners’ and condo associations to carry specific insurance coverages.
+Most states require homeowners associations and condo associations to carry specific insurance coverages.
 Often, rather than purchasing several different insurance policies, the HOA will opt to purchase a master policy, which includes the various coverages that the board chooses.
-They will pay one premium, which is most often funded through association dues.
+With a master policy, the association will pay one premium for insurance instead of several.

 The association’s master policy will most likely include both liability and property coverage:

-- Property coverage protects only common property such as elevators, roofs, courtyards, pools, clubhouses, etc. Adequate property coverage will ensure that the HOA is protected against damage that happens to the common areas as a result of wind, fire, water, crime, or vandalization.
+- Property coverage protects property owned and/or maintained by the association, such as the clubhouse and community pool facilities, association vehicles, and the elevators and stairs in condominiums.
+Adequate property coverage will ensure that the HOA is protected against damage that happens to association property as a result of wind, fire, water, crime, or vandalism.

-Speaking with a qualified and informed insurance agent can put your mind at ease, knowing that everything has the proper coverage and protection should the unthinkable happen.
+Speaking with a qualified and informed insurance agent can put your mind at ease because you will know that everything has the proper coverage and protection should the unthinkable happen.
 Contact the experts at Blue Lime Insurance Group today to explore your options.